Ayutthaya Temples, Palaces, Attractions & Ruins You Must See

 Wat Chaiwatthanaram Timings: 08:00 – 18:00

-The Ayutthaya Historical Study Centre (AHSC) is a national research institute devoted to the study of Ayutthaya’s history.
-The sheer size and history of Ayutthaya Historical Park can be overwhelming.
+The Ayutthaya Historical Study Centre is a national research institute devoted to the study of Ayutthaya’s history.
+The history of Ayutthaya Historical Park can be overwhelming.
 AHSC helps put things in perspective.

 You can either begin your exploration of Ayutthaya here (if you haven’t already visited the tourist centre), or visit to take a break.
-Exploring the ruins can be tiring, especially when it’s sunny.
-The air-conditioned centre is a good place to cool down, learn about the city’s history, and decide how to proceed with your Ayutthaya day trip.
+Exploring the temple ruins can be tiring, especially when it’s sunny.
+The air-conditioned centre is a good place to cool down and learn about the History Park.

 Ayutthaya Historical Study Centre Entrance Fee: Adult 100 Baht, Child 50 Baht